petsc/petsc/doc/changes/dev.rst

 - ``VecScale()`` is now a logically collective operation
 - Add ``VecISShift()`` to shift a part of the vector
 - ``VecISSet()`` does no longer accept NULL as index set
+- ``VecLoad()`` automatically determines whether the file was written using 32-bit or 64-bit indices, and files can read with PETSc built either way

 .. rubric:: PetscSection: